-This section revisits our performance comparison of the three policies in non-failure scenarios, but this time each policy is combined with our recommended extension(s): AllRtxAlt+TS, AllRtxSame+MFR+TS, and FrSameRtoAlt+MFR+TS.
+This section revisits our performance comparison of the three policies in non-failure scenarios, but this time each policy is combined with our recommended extension(s):

+- AllRtxAlt with Timestamps (AllRtxAlt+TS); - AllRtxSame with Multiple Fast Retransmit and Timestamps (AllRtxSame+MFR+TS); - FrSameRtoAlt with Multiple Fast Retransmit and Timestamps (FrSameRtoAlt+MFR+TS).

 First, we evaluate their performance when both the primary and alternate paths have equal RTTs.
 Then, we assess the influence of the alternate path's delay.
 Finally, we consider three paths to determine if relative performance of the retransmission policies is influenced by the degree of multihoming.
 For readability throughout the remainder of this paper, we refer to AllRtxAlt+TS, AllRtxSame+MFR+TS, and FrSameRtoAlt+MFR+TS as simply AllRtxAlt, AllRtxSame, and FrSameRtoAlt, respectively.